Battle of Lissa (1811): Chase

-Behind Volage and Danaé, the Venetian Corona had engaged Cerberus in a close range duel, during which Cerberus took heavy damage but inflicted similar injuries on the Italian ship.
+Behind Volage and Danaé, the Italian frigate Corona under Nicolò Pasqualigo engaged Cerberus in a close range duel, during which Cerberus took heavy damage but inflicted similar injuries on the Italian ship.
 This exchange continued until the arrival of Active caused the Danaé, Corona and Carolina to sheer off and retreat to the east.
-To the rear, Amphion succeeded in closing with and raking Flore, and caused such damage that within five minutes the French ship's officers threw the French colours overboard in surrender.
-Captain Péridier had been seriously wounded in the action, and took no part in Flores later movements.
+To the rear, Amphion succeeded in closing with and raking Flore, and caused such damage that within five minutes the French officers onboard threw the ship's colours overboard in surrender.
+Péridier had been seriously wounded in the action, and took no part in Flore's later movements.
 Amphion then attacked Bellona and in an engagement that lasted until 12:00, forced the Italian ship's surrender.
 During this combat, the small ship Principessa Augusta fired on Amphion from a distance, until the frigate was able to turn a gun on them and drive them off.
 Hoste sent a punt to take possession of Bellona but due to the damage suffered was unable to launch a boat to seize Flore.
-Realising Amphion's difficulty, the officers of Flore, who had made hasty repairs during the conflict between Amphion and Bellona, immediately set sail for the French harbour on Lesina (Hvar), despite having already surrendered.Active, the only British ship still in fighting condition, took up pursuit of the retreating enemy and at 12:30 caught the Corona in the channel between Lissa and the small island of Spalmadon.
+Realising Amphion's difficulty, the officers of Flore, who had made hasty repairs during the conflict between Amphion and Bellona, immediately set sail for the French harbour on Lesina (Hvar), despite having already surrendered.

+Active, the only British ship still in fighting condition, took up pursuit of the retreating French and Italian ships and at 12:30 caught Corona in the channel between Lissa and the small island of Spalmadon.
 The frigates manoeuvred around one another for the next hour; captains Gordon and Pasqualigo each seeking the best position from which to engage.
-The frigates engaged in combat at 13.45, Active forcing Coronas surrender 45 minutes later after a fire broke out aboard the Italian ship.
+The frigates engaged in combat at 13.45, Active forcing Corona's surrender 45 minutes later after a fire broke out aboard the Italian ship.
 Active too had suffered severely and as the British squadron was not strong enough to continue the action by attacking the remaining squadron in its protected harbour on Lesina, the battle came to an end.
-The survivors of the Franco-Venetian squadron had all reached safety; Carolina and Danaé had used the conflict between Active and Corona to cover their escape while Flore had indicated to each British ship she passed that she had surrendered and was in British possession despite the absence of a British officer on board.
+The survivors of the Franco-Italian squadron had all reached safety; Carolina and Danaé had used the conflict between Active and Corona to cover their escape while Flore had indicated to each British ship she passed that she had surrendered and was in British possession despite the absence of a British officer on board.
 Once Flore was clear of the British squadron she headed for safety, reaching the batteries of Lesina shortly after her Carolina and Danaé and ahead of the limping British pursuit.
-The smaller craft of the Franco-Venetian squadron scattered during the battle's final stages and reached Lesina independently.
+The smaller craft of the Franco-Italian squadron scattered during the battle's final stages and reached Lesina independently.